GoogleChromeLabs/wp-sitemaps/docs/CONTRIBUTING.md

 - Did you include unit tests (if applicable)?
 - Was your local copy recently pulled from `develop`, so it's a clean patch?

-The title of the pull request should be descriptive, summarize what your request is about in 5-10 words at most.
-For the main body of the pull request, describe what you have done, and what problem this solves.
-Include screenshots if possible to help visualize what changes have been introduced, and reference any open issues if one exists.

 ## Contribute to the Documentation